craigmateo/learning-archive/README.md

 ## 📘 Overview

 This repository is a **curated record of what I’ve studied** —
-from formal university programs to professional upskilling, MOOCs, and hands-on guided projects.
+from formal university programs to professional upskilling, MOOCs, and applied guided projects.

 ---

 # 🎓 Academic Coursework

 ## Undergraduate

-*A consolidated list of completed undergraduate courses.*
+*A consolidated list of completed undergraduate and applied coursework.*

 ### Mathematics & Statistics
 - Differential & Integral Calculus